weberBen/Binoculars-CPU/README.md

   ```
   This message is safe to **ignore**.
 It does not impact the model's runtime or accuracy ([see here](https://huggingface.co/LeoLM/leo-hessianai-13b-chat/discussions/3), [and there](https://huggingface.co/codellama/CodeLlama-7b-hf/discussions/1)).

-- **Performance Optimization**:
-  - Ensure the `BINOCULARS_FORCE_TO_CPU` environment variable is set for CPU-based usage.
-  - If running on GPUs, you can unload the Gradio model temporarily to free up VRAM.